aishamehmood23/HackBio-Biocoding-Internship/README.md

 components explained a substantial portion of the variance, enabling effective visualization.

 **PCA Interpretation**

+![PCA Plot](Stage-3/PCA%20Plot.png)

+**Figure 1: PCA Plot of PC1 vs PC2**
-The PCA plot below illustrates the distribution of benign (blue circles) and malignant (yellow triangles) cases across two principal components.
+The PCA plot illustrates the distribution of benign (blue circles) and malignant (yellow triangles) cases across two principal components.
 While the two groups exhibit some separation, there is an observable overlap, indicating that some benign and malignant cases share similar characteristics in this reduced feature space.
 This suggests that PCA alone is not sufficient for perfect classification, but it provides a solid foundation for further clustering methods.

----

-![PCA Plot](Stage-3/PCA%20Plot.png)

 ---